NevinSanush/Robotic-Arm-using-Inverse-kinematics-/README.md

-This code uses inverse kinematics to predict the position of end for a robotic arm
+This code uses inverse kinematics to predict the position of end effector for a robotic arm